CVE-2008-5803

 01 // Technical Summary

 E-topbiz Online Store 1.0 is vulnerable to a critical SQL injection flaw, allowing attackers to execute arbitrary SQL commands.
-This can lead to complete database compromise, including sensitive data theft and potential server takeover, impacting the confidentiality, integrity, and availability of the affected system.
+This vulnerability, exploitable through the user parameter in admin/login.php, can lead to complete system compromise, including data theft and server control.

 02 // Vulnerability Mechanism

-Step 2: Request Submission: The attacker submits the crafted request to the vulnerable web server.
+Step 2: Request Submission: The attacker submits the crafted payload within the user parameter of an HTTP POST request to admin/login.php.
+This request is typically targeted at the login form.

 03 // Deep Technical Analysis